bbalasub1/glmnet_python/README.md

 The original MATLAB wrapper was written by Hui Jiang (14 Jul 2009), and was updated and is maintained by Junyang Qian (30 Aug 2013).

-This python wrapper (which was adapted from the MATLAB and R wrappers) was originally written by B. J. Balakumar (5 Sep 2016), later modified by Han Fang.
+This python wrapper (which was adapted from the MATLAB and R wrappers) was originally written by B. J. Balakumar (5 Sep 2016).

+The pip installation for glmnet_py is maintained by Han Fang.

 B. J. Balakumar, bbalasub@stanford.edu (Sep 5, 2016).
 Department of Statistics, Stanford University, Stanford, CA